geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 command takes three required flags and one optional:
 #### Required
 `-c` or `--catalog` for the name of the catalog table
-`-f` or `--feature-name` for the name of the feature
+`-fn` or `--feature-name` for the name of the feature
 `-s` or `--spec` for the SimpleFeatureType specification
 #### Optional
-`-d` or `--dt-field` for the default date attribute of the SFT
+`-dt` or `--dt-field` for the default date attribute of the SFT

 From the root GeoMesa directory, run the command:

 {% highlight bash %}
-geomesa create -u username -p password -c cmd_tutorial -f feature -s id:String:index=true,dtg:Date,geom:Point:srid=4326 -d dtg
+geomesa create -u username -p password -c cmd_tutorial -fn feature -s id:String:index=true,dtg:Date,geom:Point:srid=4326 -dt dtg
 {% endhighlight %}

 This will create a new feature, named "feature," on catalog table "cmd_tutorial."
 The catalog table